misken/c19/README.md

 I'm guessing we are going to hit capacity constraints well before epidemic passes inflection point in the standard logistic model of its exponential spread and then eventual slowing growth.

-At this stage, no matter how many admits predicting by underlying SIR model, we have our max admission rate, A* and max census C*.
-We will stay in this state until the underlying SIR model has admission rate A < A*.
-So, resource use is flat.
+At this stage, no matter how many admits predicting by underlying SIR model, we have our max admission rate, $A^{*}$ and max census $C^{*}$.
+We will stay in this state until the underlying SIR model has admission rate $A \lt A^{*}$.
+So, resource use is flat, though there will be much adaptive behavior by hospitals as they cope with insufficient resources which will likely affect recovery rates, death rates, and resource use rates.

 #### decay phase

-When A < A*, the underlying growth rate in the epidemic must be slowing and now, we can use A to compute census in normal way.
+When $A \lt A^{*}$, the underlying growth rate in the epidemic must be slowing and now, we can use $A$ to compute census in normal way.

 I'm going to try to hack a procedure together uses standard outputs from the current chime model to implement these ideas.
 It would likely require user to input guesstimate of capacity for each resource being modelled.